Welcome to Math 141! Calculus is a beautiful, important, challenging, and fascinating subject.

 If you have a legitimate conflict with any of the exams it is your responsibility to inform me at least a week before the exam.
-Otherwise, makeups will only be given in case of emergency.
-Late homework will generally not be accepted, but please ask your TA if you have special circumstances.
+Otherwise, makeups will only be given in case of illness or emergency.
+Late homework will generally only be accepted in case of illness or emergency, but please ask me if you have special circumstances.

 If you have a disability which requires any sort of accommodation please contact Student Disability Services.
-I am very happy to follow their recommendations, and to schedule alternate exams if need be, provided that you provide notice at least one week in advance.
+They give recommendations to me, and then I do whatever they say -- provided that you provide notice at least one week in advance.

 Calculators will not be allowed for the exams.
 You may use them on the homework if you want, but this is discouraged, as the purpose of the homework is to prepare you for the exams.